AnyBlok/anyblok-book/en/01_discovery/04_versus_others.md

 * AnyBlok makes it easy to extend models between different python packages
-* AnyBlok allows to install different bloks provided by same packages to get different behaviours and models installed in the database
+* AnyBlok allows to install different bloks provided by same packages to get different behaviors and models installed in the database
 * Pyramid web session is synced with database transaction

 But moving simple AnyBlok application code to pure SqlAlchemy wouldn't be